BIP39 Passphrase

 Extended Public Key (xpub)

-→A master public key in HD wallets used to derive many child public keys/addresses without exposing private keys.
+→A BIP32 extended public key that derives many child public keys and addresses without revealing private keys.

 All terms and definitions may update as the Cryptionary improves.